wjc-van-es/cnsia/doc/ch06_containerizing_sb_&_docker.md

 ```

 #### Commands to run a `polar-postgres` and a `catalog-service` container
-Provided there are already the
+Provided we already have created:
-- bla volume and
+- `polar-postgres` volume and
-- bla network
+- `catalog-network` network

 ```bash
 ~/git/cnsia/catalog-service$ docker build -t catalog-service .